Susceptible-Infected Epidemics on Evolving Graphs: Lower bound on evoSI

 \mn We define the C-AB-avoSI process as follows.
 As in Section \ref{sec:avoSI}, C is for coupled.

 \begin{itemize} \item At rate $\lambda$ each infected half-edge $h_1$ pairs with a randomly chosen half-edge.
 Suppose $h_1$ gets paired with half-edge $h_2$ at time $t$.
 If $h_2$ is susceptible and $B(h_2,t)<A(h_1,t)$ then the vertex associated with half-edge $h_2$ becomes infected.
 Otherwise $h_1$ will not pass infection to the vertex associated with $h_2$.
 The reader will see the reason for this condition in the proof of Lemma \ref{abavosi<evosi}.
-Note that if vertex $y$ associated with $h_2$ changes from state $S$ to $I$ then all half-edges attached to $y$ become infected half-edges. \item Each infected half-edge gets removed from the vertex that it is attached to at rate $\rho$ and immediately becomes re-attached to a randomly chosen vertex. \end{itemize} Similar to the relation between C-avoSI and avoSI, one can also define the AB-avoSI such that the C-AB-avoSI has the same law as the AB-avoSI on the configuration model.
+Note that if vertex $y$ associated with $h_2$ changes from state $S$ to $I$ then all half-edges attached to $y$ become infected. \item Each infected half-edge gets removed from the vertex that it is attached to at rate $\rho$ and immediately becomes re-attached to a randomly chosen vertex. \end{itemize} Similarly to the relation between C-avoSI and avoSI, one can also define the AB-avoSI such that the C-AB-avoSI has the same law as the AB-avoSI on the configuration model.
 The construction of the graph $G$ for AB-avoSI follows the same route of avoSI (see the proof of Lemma \ref{c-avosi=avo}).
 Given the graph $G$, we view each (full) edge as being composed of two half-edges and assign the two indices $A(\cdot, t)$ and $B(\cdot, t)$ as defined above to every half-edge.
 The evolution of AB-avoSI is then similar to avoSI, except that each time when infected vertex $x$ tries to infect ssuceptible vertex $y$ through edge $e$, we will compare $A(h_1,t)$ and $B(h_2,t)$, where $h_1$ is the half-edge of $e$ with one end at $x$ and $h_2$ is the other half-edge of $e$ with one end at $y$.
 If $A(h_1,t)>B(h_2,t)$ then the infection will pass through.
 Otherwise the infection will not pass through, which means $x$ has made an attempt but $y$ remains uninfected.
 No matter whether the infection passes through or not, we let this $S-I$ edge be deemed stable and it will not get rewired later on.
 Also from this point on, $x$ will never pass infection to $y$ through $e$.
 As a comparison, $S-I$ edges in avoSI are always unstable and are subject to potential rewiring.

-One can show that evoSI stochastically dominates AB-avoSI. \begin{lemma} There exists a coupling of avoSI and evoSI such that if a vertex is infected in evoSI then it is also infected in avoSI. \end{lemma}
+One can show that evoSI stochastically dominates AB-avoSI. \begin{lemma} There exists a coupling of avoSI and evoSI such that if a vertex is infected in AB-avoSI then it is also infected in evoSI. \end{lemma}

 \begin{proof}[Proof of Lemma \ref{abavosi<evosi}] Following the proof of Lemma \ref{avosi>evosi}, we see it suffices to show $I-I$ rewirings will not create additional infections in AB-avoSI.
 Assume at some time $t_1$ an edge $e$ between two infected vertices $x$ and $y$ is broken from $y$ and reconnects to $z$.
 For a picture see Figure \ref{fig:ABrewire}.